RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 ---
 Title: Clustering Redis Databases
 linkTitle: Clustering
-description: Redis Enterprise Cloud uses clustering to manage very large databases (25 GB and larger).
+description: Redis Cloud uses clustering to manage very large databases (25 GB and larger).
 Here, you'll learn how to manage clustering and how to use hashing policies to control how data is managed.
 weight: $weight
 alwaysopen: false
 categories: ["RC"]